stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

     F90=ifort F90flags="-O2 -traceback" make -f Makefile.extract

 By default gfortran will be used.
-This will also automatically compile the required PSyData library as well.
+The Makefile will automatically compile the required PSyData library as well.

 If you should get an error message that your script is not found, it is possible that it contains a syntax error.
 You can quickly